OSGeo/PROJ/docs/source/operations/operations_computation.rst

 GDA2020 cannot be identifier as a hub by a "simple" self-join SQL request on the coordinate operation table.
 This requires to do the join based on the datum referenced by the source and target CRS of each operation rather than the source and target CRS themselves.
-Then we there is a match, PROJ inserts the required conversions between geographic and geocentric CRS to have a consistent concatenated operation, like the following:
+When there is a match, PROJ inserts the required conversions between geographic and geocentric CRS to have a consistent concatenated operation, like the following:
 1. GDA94 to GDA2020 (1): from EPSG